 • All jurisdictions in which an applicant is currently, or was previously, licensed or registered as a psychologist or other health professional.

-The Verification of Licensure and Registration Status form (PDF) must be sent directly to the College from other regulatory bodies/licensing boards.
+The Verification of Licensure and Registration Status form (PDF) must be sent directly to CHCPBC from other regulatory bodies/ licensing boards.

 Applicants who are certified by the National Association of School Psychologists (NASP) must request that verification of certification be sent directly from the organization to the College.

-The College uses three different examinations for School Psychologist applicants: the Praxis School Psychologist Examination, the Written Jurisprudence Examination (WJE) and the Readiness for Practice Examination (RPE).
-After an applicant is notified that their documentation is in order, they will be invited to register for the series of examinations.
-Applicants may complete the Praxis and WJE in the order they wish, but they can only proceed to the RPE if they have been successful at both the Praxis and the WJE.
+CHCPBC uses two different examinations for School Psychologist applicants: the Praxis School Psychologist Examination and the Readiness for Practice Examination (RPE).
+After an applicant is notified that their documentation is in order and they meet the education requirements for licensure, they will be invited to the examinations phase of the application process.
+Applicants can only proceed to the RPE once they have been successful at the Praxis.

 For more information, please see the Examinations section below.